jyotidwi/AntiSplit-M/README.md

 # AntiSplit M
 Android app to AntiSplit (merge) split APKs (APKS/XAPK/APKM) to regular .APK file

+**This branch supports all Android versions but it doesn't work properly (Removing splits information from manifest not working), don't use it**

 This project is a simple GUI implementation of Merge utilities from [REAndroid APKEditor](https://github.com/REAndroid/APKEditor).

 There are already some apps that can perform this task like Apktool M, AntiSplit G2, NP Manager, but they are all closed source.